 "Even hardcore mac and cheese lovers are very satisfied with the richness and the creaminess.
 And it still has decadence to it, even though you've eliminated all the dairy," Michael Symon said of his recipe from his latest cookbook "Fix It With Food."
 "And, really, that's what the book's supposed to do.
 It's like — there's not a recipe in this book that you'll eat and you'll say, 'I miss something.'"

-This easy to make minestrone soup, which has just two instructions to follow, comes from Dorothy Shank in Sterling, IL.
+This easy-to-make minestrone soup, which has just two instructions to follow, comes from Dorothy Shank in Sterling, Ill.
 It was published in "Fix-It and Forget-It Healthy One-Pot Meals: 75 Super Easy Slow Cooker Favorites" by Hope Comerford.
 For best results, top individual servings of this traditional Italian soup with freshly grated Parmesan cheese. - Joseph Neese

 "This dish of poached eggs in spiced tomato sauce is said to have originated in Tunisia, where the word shakshuka means a 'mixture' in Arabic slang.
 Its fame spread throughout the Middle East, and recently the dish has become popular in the United States.
 Enjoy it as a bright, appealing entrée at any time of the day.
 The tomato sauce includes sautéed onion and an Anaheim chile or a bell pepper, if you prefer less heat.